Project-MONAI/model-zoo/hf_models/README.md

 Each model directory contains:

-1. `configs/metadata.json` - Model metadata following a similar schema to MONAI Bundles
+1. `metadata.json` - Model metadata following a similar schema to MONAI Bundles
-2. `configs/inference.json` - Configuration that references the HF model but may not be directly executable
-3. `configs/logging.conf` - Logging configuration
-4. `docs/README.md` - Detailed documentation about the model
+2. `README.md` - Detailed documentation about the model
-5. `large_files.yml` - References the Hugging Face model repository
-6. `LICENSE` - Model license
+3. `LICENSE` - Model license

 ## Using HF Models